Are you working on a git repository and want to delete a git branch locally?

 Suppose you want to delete any git branch, whether locally or remotely.
 You will always need to checkout from the branch you want to delete.

-A "develop" branch is the main branch.
-Once the main features complete, all developers need to merge their branch into develop branch.
+Once the main features are complete, all developers need to merge their branch into the master branch.

 You are working on a feature-register branch.

-You have completed the feature and now want to merge it into develop branch.
-Command you will run:
+You have completed the feature and now want to merge it.

-Now, you have moved into develop branch and want to delete the feature-register branch.
+Now, you have moved into the master branch and want to delete the feature-register branch.

 git branch --delete feature-register